paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (b)(3), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Titles II, and XVI of the Act are classified generally to subchapters II (§ 401 et seq.) and XVI (§ 1381 et seq.), respectively, of chapter 7 of Title 42, The Public Health and Welfare.
+620. Titles II, and XVI of the Act are classified generally to subchapters II (§ 401 et seq.) and XVI (§ 1381 et seq.), respectively, of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 Section 402(a)(1) of the Pension Protection Act of 2006, referred to in subsec. (h), is section 402(a)(1) of Pub.
 L. 109–280, which is set out as a note under [section 430 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section430&num=0&edition=prelim), Internal Revenue Code.